Share

 Beyond the C-horizon

-Using the thousand-light year baseline of the Argus Array, the Milky Way galaxy and the other members of the Local group of galaxies have been comprehensively surveyed over the last seven thousand years.
-It is likely that all civilised intelligent species have been located except the well-hidden Low Energy Emission Civilisations (which may be as many as three-quarters of the total).
+Using the thousand-light year baseline of the Argus Array, the Milky Way galaxy and the other members of the Local Group of galaxies have been comprehensively surveyed over the last seven thousand years.
+It is likely that all civilised intelligent species have been located except many of the well-hidden Null Energy Emission Civilisations (thought to make up nearly 90% of the total).
 The most spectacular results have been in the Triangulum Galaxy, assisted by an unsolicited data transmission giving many details of the society found there.
-Even more advanced emissions have been detected from the Andromeda Galaxy, but none at all from the Sagittarius Dwarf, for instance.

-Within the Milky Way around a hundred medium emission civilisations have been found, all emitting energy somewhere betweeen Kardaschev Type I and II levels, comparable to the Solar System before the emergence of the Archailects.
-About forty more were found in the past but have disappeared over the period of observation, some to become more advanced societies with different characteristics, some perhaps to have retreated into solipsism or been destroyed.
+Within the Milky Way 13 medium emission civilisations have been found, all emitting energy somewhere between Kardashev Type I and II levels, comparable to the Solar System before the emergence of the Archailects.
+One of these, MEEC-MW-7, has shrunk over the millennia, and is now classified as LEEC-MW-153.

 High Energy Emission Civilisations

-Five medium emission civilisations outside the current range of spacecraft have made contact with the Terragen civilisation by radio or laser, but the rest of the galaxy is outside our effective C-horizon; no light from here has reached them since the development of spaceflight.
+The rest of the galaxy is outside our effective C-horizon; no light from the Terragen Sphere has reached them since the development of spaceflight.
 Unless (as is sometimes suspected) there exists a secret network of alien communication wormholes, the rest of the Universe is unaware of the existence of Humanity's mind children.

 The following are dates at which Terragens are known to have first detected or discovered xenosophont civilizations by various methods.